rnelsonchem/gcmstools/docs/autoint.rst

     ...

 The HDF file "data.h5" contains all of your data.
-See the :doc:`storage`, :doc:`calibration` documentation and :doc:`appendB` for more information on how to view and plot these data.
+See the :doc:`storage`, :doc:`calibration`, and :doc:`appendB` for more information on how to view and plot these data.